 Here are some small steps I’m taking:

-– Sewing reusable cotton circles as a replacement to cotton wool buds.
-(To use for removing makeup or nail polish, mostly.)
+// Sewing reusable cotton circles as a replacement to cotton wool buds.
+(To use for removing makeup or nail polish.)

-– Only buying something if it’s replacing something else.
-If it needs replacing – there are some products that I’ve used up and deciding not to buy again, like hairspray.
-This point I’m not completely sure of, but we’ll see how we go.
+// Only buying something if it’s replacing something else.
+And if it needs replacing – there are some products that I’ve used up and deciding not to buy again, like hairspray.

 Where I’m at right now is taking what I can from minimalism and zero-waste.
 You can’t be either over night, and I think if you tried it wouldn’t last very long because you have to get used to a lifestyle.
 I couldn’t just throw out half of my belongings right away, but slowly go through them without replacing them.